 Best Time For Pruning Back Tiger Lilies

 The best time for pruning back Tiger lilies is in the fall before winter.
-During the end of summer, the leaves of the Lily plant turn yellow and die back.
+At the end of summer, the Lily plant leaves turn yellow and die back.
 This prepares the plant for its dormant stage for winter.
 It needs to shed any excess leaves.

 This does not mean that the plant is dying.
-Trim off the dead leaves.
-Allow any yellow leaves to remain as the plant moves towards its winter dormancy.
+Trim off the dead leaves and stems.
+Allow any yellow leaves to remain as the plant enters winter.

 Annual pruning helps protect plant health and ward off unwanted pests.
-Trimming dead leaves from your plant gives the plant the necessary space it needs to thrive when spring arrives.
+Trimming dead leaves from your perennial plant gives it the necessary space to thrive when spring arrives.